microsoft/promptflow/docs/how-to-guides/develop-a-prompty/index.md

 :::
 ::::

-When executing a batch run, promptflow will provide a trace ui to visualize the internal execution details for this run.
+When executing a batch run, Promptflow provides a trace UI to visualize the internal execution details of the run.
+This feature allows you to track the execution details of each line in the data file, including the prompt and LLM request parameters.
 Learn [more](../tracing/index.md).

+For example, after starting the Prompt flow service, you might see output like this in your terminal:
 ```text
 Prompt flow service has started...
 You can view the traces from local: http://localhost:49240/v1.0/ui/traces/?#run=prompty_variant_0_20240424_152808_282517
 [2024-04-24 15:28:12,597][promptflow._sdk._orchestrator.run_submitter][INFO] - Submitting run prompty_variant_0_20240424_152808_282517, log path: .promptflow\.runs\prompty_variant_0_20240424_152808_282517\logs.txt
 ```

-For propmty batch run, trace ui will record the execution details of each line in the data file.
+The trace UI will record the execution details of each line in the data file, providing a comprehensive view of the batch run’s performance and outcomes.
 ![batch_run_list.png](../../media/how-to-guides/prompty/batch_run_list.png)

-Execution information such as prompt and LLm request parameters will be shown here.

 ![batch_run_details.png](../../media/how-to-guides/prompty/batch_run_details.png)